Marcraphael12/Coding-projects-by-programming-languages/All-rubys-projects/README.md

   * Substrings: Is a simple word finder (value and index) in a predefined array.
 The programme shows the word and the number of time it appear in the array

   * Stock picker: Is a simple programme that allows you to know the best way to invest.
 Stock picker takes in an array stock prices, one for each hypothetical day.
 It returns a pair of days representing the best day to buy and the best day to sell.

+  * Bubble sort: Is a simple code that allows you to range in order an array of integer.